Saint Lucia

 Recommendations

-- Saint Lucia should conclude and bring into force an Additional Protocol with the IAEA.
+Saint Lucia should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).